-Album: Carry Your Kin
+Album: 'Carry Your Kin'

-Release date: 8th July 2016
+Release Date: 8 July 2016

 label: Real World Records

 .
 Such opposites in character and background it’s a miracle of integration.
 He is an urban guitarist from Manchester and the former guitarist for Cinematic Orchestra, valued for his mastery of loops and effects.
 She is a singer and flautist from Armagh and the voice of skewed barrel-house, folk-hop band, HoneyFeet.
 He trades in groove-based music that marries funk, rock and rave in a post-modern style.
 She is rooted in rural community and prone to ancestor worship.
 McCallum anticipates a blissed future.
 Connolly just wants to survive.

 McCallum came across Connolly on MySpace in 2010 while looking for a singer.
 Discovering she too lived in Manchester, he contacted her and took a raft of original songs from a previous collaborator to her where they would rehearse in her kitchen.
 Eventually her politeness about the songs broke down, the old material was jettisoned, and the pair began to write together.

 their debut album for Peter Gabriel’s Real World Records.

 Delving deeply into the spaces between rock, ambient and Irish folk, it’s a powerfully hypnotic collection of mesmerising guitar riffs and rocking anthems with Connolly's soulful vocals interwoven into the electronic fabric of McCallum’s distinctive soundworld.
 He has built the music layer by layer, overlaying embedded chords to create a big, big sound to frame Connolly’s singing.

 Two other members are integral to The Breath, both of whom are born out of Manchester’s fertile music scene and whom McCallum met when they played together in Cinematic Orchestra – drummer Luke Flowers

 Recorded in Manchester and at Real World Studios and mixed by sound guru Tchad Blake, ‘Carry Your Kin’ is released on 8th